betaly/loopback4-query/README.md

   }

   async findSomeEntity() {
-    return this.query.find({
+    // Find all `users` that have access to `project` and include `projects` with `bleco` in their name.
+    // CAUTION: `projects.name` condition must be the same as include `projects` condition. return this.query.find({
       where: {
         // Through the name condition of projects, cascade query Org.
-But the result does not contain the associated object projects.
-To include associated objects, use the include method.
+        // But the result does not contain the associated object projects.
+        // To include associated objects, use the include method.
         'projects.name': 'bleco',
         age: {
           gt: 10,